20 November 2022

 Other than the hotel, the highlight of our stay in Short Hills, NJ was the Short Hills Mall.
 We walked over to the mall from the hotel since it was such a short distance.
 We had dinner that night at the Legal Sea Foods restaurant right in the mall.
 Given it was a Sunday night, the mall was crowded and the restaurant was full—we were lucky to get a table.

-Paul Miller Porsche had a car on display in the mall, a stunning Porsche Panamera S Turbo in flat black.
+Paul Miller Porsche had a car on display in the mall, a stunning Porsche Panamera S Turbo in matte black.
 Beautiful!